forest-snow/CMSC828L/Problem Set 2/README.md

 Other PyData ecosystem tools may be added upon request with a good reason, misc tools (i.e. a custom progress bar package) will not be allowed for the sanity of the TAs.

-You may /not/ depend on python-mnist (used in some of the preprocessing scripts)
+You may *not* depend on python-mnist (used in some of the preprocessing scripts)

 # Notes